Tarkan (album)

-Tarkan is a 1999 compilation album by Tarkan, composed of songs released in his 1994 A-Acayipsin and 1997 Ölürüm Sana albums.
+Tarkan is a 1999 compilation album by Tarkan, composed of songs released in his 1994 Aacayipsin and 1997 Ölürüm Sana albums.
 It was initially released in France in 1998 but due to the success of his single "Şımarık", it was given a wider European release on 1 April 1999, with 14 tracks.
 Due to its popularity it was re-released with 15 tracks on 27 September in the same year.
 The sales of this album won Tarkan a Monaco World Music Award.

 Track listing

 Extra information

 The Japanese export had two bonus tracks, "Bu Gece" (Kir Zincirlerini) Club Remix and "Şımarık" (Malagutti Remix).